 The easiest option is updating your product recommendations.
-Not only will this give your customers similar products in case their original query is out of stock, but it also boosts the chance that they will purchase additional products, as well.
+Not only will this give your customers similar products in case their originally desired item is out of stock, but it also boosts the chance that they will purchase additional products, as well.

 When we say “updating,” we actually mean doing it manually.